cleunggit/github_101/readme.md

 git add .
 ```

 > **Protip**: The `git init` command is only necessary when you're starting a repository from scratch!
-Since we used the `clone` command, we already have an initialized repository.
+Since we used the `git clone` command, we already have an initialized repository.

 #### 9. Commit to it!